Layoffs

 The reason behind choosing a two-day period of notice should be stated in the notification.
 NAV generally does not overrule a shorter notification period if the situation is regulated by the Working Environment Act´s definition of accidents, natural disasters or other unforeseen incidences.

-The notification must be dated and state the start date of the layoff, the reason for the layoff, the layoff percentage, the duration of the layoff and the number of days for which the employer will be covered by the statutory salary obligation.
+The notification must be signed and dated and state the start date of the layoff, the reason for the layoff, the layoff percentage, the duration of the layoff and the number of days for which the employer will be covered by the statutory salary obligation.
 If the duration of the layoff is not known with any certainty, a probable duration should be stated.
 In such cases, the question of a further period of layoff must be discussed with the elected representatives within one month.

 Norwegian Labour Inspection Authority on layoff notification (in Norwegian only)